 - For these cupcakes, you could stick with one color buttercream or swirl your buttercream with multiple colors.
 Learn how to swirl your buttercream here.
 I even included a video to help you swirl!

 - Use gel food coloring so as not to add more liquid to the buttercream.
 I used Wilton Color Right system, but Americolor gel food coloring is a great gel food coloring option as well!

 - You can use toothpicks for the cotton candy on top of the cupcakes or these fun pastel paper straws which is what I used

-If you are new to baking cupcakes, then these 15 tips for baking perfect cupcakes is the post for you to read.
+If you are new to baking cupcakes, then these two posts might be helpful: 15 tips for baking perfect cupcakes and 6 reasons why your cupcakes are sinking in the middle.
 It will help you from start to finish with your cupcakes, so you rock cupcakes like a pro.

 For More Fancy Cupcake Recipe Ideas Check Out These Recipes:

 - Banana Cupcakes with Brown Sugar Cinnamon Buttercream

 - Homemade Hostess Cupcakes

 - Salted Caramel Apple Cupcakes

 - S’mores Cupcakes